Demographics

 Education

-A significant amount of Oakville's population is highly educated, with 81 per cent of all residents having obtained a post-secondary degree.
-Employers are also able to draw from the larger GTHA labour force, including students and graduates from Sheridan College, University of Toronto, McMaster University and 13 other colleges and universities, ensuring that they are well-equipped to meet any workforce need.
+A significant amount of Oakville's population is highly educated, with more than 84 per cent of all residents (aged 25 to 64) having obtained a post-secondary degree.
+Employers are also able to draw from the larger GTHA labour force, including students and graduates from Sheridan College, University of Toronto, McMaster University and 12+ other colleges and universities, ensuring that they are well-equipped to meet any workforce need.

 Education levels highlighted in green are higher than provincial averages.